AnasBaqai/car-parts-system/sample_data/README.md

 2. **parts.json** - Contains 25 parts with references to categories
 3. **orders.json** - Contains 25 orders with references to parts

+## Multi-Tenant Structure

+The sample data has been updated to support the multi-tenant architecture.
+All data is associated with a single user ID (`67d580341d40dbf5dfe6d761`).
+Each document includes a `user` field that references this user ID.

+## Dual Pricing Structure

+The sample data uses a dual pricing structure with both buying and selling prices for parts.
+This allows for:

+- Tracking the cost of inventory (buying price)
+- Setting appropriate retail prices (selling price)
+- Calculating profit margins for each part and order

 ## How to Import the Data

 ### Using MongoDB Compass